SamDuan/DA-p3/submission.md

 MikeInRaleigh   30578
 ```

-Based on the result above, it is easy to note that the user "jumbanho" has a very high contribution, which is larger than 65%.
+Based on the result above, it is easy to note that,

-In other words, the contribution from this user is more than the totality of all other users.
-It is possible the data entry could be skewed due to dominance of data source.
-How to reduce the risk of having biased data entry is a question that worth considering.
+- The top user "jumbanho" makes a significant contribution, which is larger than 65%.
+- The top 5 users corporately contribute to 80% of the data.
+- The rest of the users, 99.5% of all users, only contribute to 20% of the data corporately.

+It is understandable that certain users are more passionate about the OpenStreetMap project, and therefore contribute more to the data input.
+However, because data input is dominant by a particular group of people, it is possible the data entry could be skewed.
+To alleviate this issue, the OpenStreetMap project could potentially set an upper limit for the contribution from each user.
+In addition, if the map data of an area is largely provided by an user, a reminder could be posted as a headline, indicating that this set of data may be biased potentially.
+This could be an incentive to other users to contribute more to normalize the users contribution, and gereral warning to whoever considering to use the data.

 # Conclusion
 This review renders a general overlook of the geography information in Raleigh area, and certain entry errors have been be identified as well.
 In addition, the data in this map is largely supplied by a single user, which could possibly lead to bias information.